 - Should I remove dying fish from tank?

-- How do you kill a fish with vodka?
+- How do you treat a sick fish?

-- How do you know when a betta fish is going to die?
+- How can you tell if a fish is stressed?

 - Can you flush a dead fish down the toilet?

 - How long can fish be dead before they go bad?